 L’Oréal: End Caps

-End caps are arguably the best places where you can set up a display for your brand.
-Displays from this part of an establishment are mostly the first thing people see before going down the aisle.
+End caps are arguably the best places to set up a display for your brand.
+Displays from this part of an establishment are the first thing people see before going down the aisle.
 They are also large enough for people to see from far away.

 Tic Tac: Sidekick Display

-Also called a power wing, sidekick displays allow you to efficiently maximize sales of your product by placing them near areas in the store with the highest foot traffic.
+Also called a power wing, sidekick displays allow you to efficiently maximize product sales by placing them near areas in the store with the highest foot traffic.

 These small hanging cardboard displays mostly hang on the side of end cap displays, but they can also appear near the cash register.
-And due to their size, you can easily find space where you can showcase them.
+And due to their size, you can easily find space to showcase them.

 You’ve probably seen sidekick displays of Tic Tac in your local stores before checkout.
 And there’s a good chance you grabbed at least one to include in your purchases.
 This quality of sidekick displays makes it one of the better choices to feature your snacks and small food products.
-It also doesn’t hurt that Tic Tac has a very sleek and attractive-looking display that stands out from the rest.
-The display takes the shape and color of the ever-popular and recognizable breath mints.
+It also doesn’t hurt that Tic Tac has a sleek and attractive-looking display that stands out.
+The display takes shape and color of the ever-popular and recognizable breath mints.